 Read More: How to Use Conditional Formatting in Excel

-- Finally, from the Fill tab, you can choose your preferred Background Color.
+- From the Fill tab, select a preferred Background Color.

-- Also, feel free to select the Pattern Color, Pattern Style, and Fill Effects for conditional formatting.
+- Additionally, we could select a Pattern Color, Pattern Style, and Fill Effects.

 - After Step 4, you will see your selected formatting style in the Preview box in the New Formatting Rule window.